-For 41 years, Roxanne Meadows has worked with renowned futurist Jacque Fresco to develop and promote The Venus Project.
+Roxanne Meadows worked with futurist Jacque Fresco for 41 years to develop and promote The Venus Project.
 The function of this project is to develop and implement alternative solutions to the many problems that confront the world today.
-She participated in a multitude of ways, from organizing and designing books, producing and editing eight documentaries, co-writing articles, co-designed the interior and did a large part of the construction of the 10 buildings of The Venus Project’s 21-acre Center in Florida.
+She participated in many ways, from organizing and designing books, producing and editing eight documentaries, co-writing articles, co-designing the interior, and doing a large part of the construction of the 10 buildings of The Venus Project’s 21-acre Center in Florida.

-Roxanne Meadows attended Moore College of Art and received her B.F.A. from Maryland Institute of Art.
+Ms. Meadows attended Moore College of Art and received her B.F.A. from the Maryland Institute of Art.
 She became a professional portrait artist utilizing many different types of media.
-She later studied design, technical and architectural rendering and model making under Jacque Fresco for 6 years.
+She later studied design, technical and architectural rendering, and model making under Jacque Fresco for 6 years.

-Starting in 1985, Ms. Meadows supplied architectural renderings, models and design work to major developers and architects throughout the U.S. She was founder and president of Architectural Arts Inc., which continued this service from 1997 to 2008.
+Starting in 1985, Ms. Meadows supplied architectural renderings, models, and design work to major developers and architects throughout the U.S. She was the founder and president of Architectural Arts Inc., which continued this service from 1997 to 2008.
 A few of her numerous clients include: Disney Development Corp., Trump Towers Tampa, The Lutgert Companies, Westinghouse Communities, Santiesteban & Associates Architects, and Lennar Homes.
 This work provided a major source of funding for The Venus Project.

 Ms. Meadows is well known for her accomplishments in scientific, technical, medical, and architectural illustration and model making.
-She taught technical and fine arts at the Sebring and Lake Placid Art Center, and has worked as a computer animator for Ken Sneeden and Associates.
+She taught technical and fine arts, and worked as a computer animator for Ken Sneeden and Associates.
 In pursuit of other interests, she is also a licensed private pilot.

-Borislav learned about the concept of a Global Resource Based Economy in 2009 and has been volunteering his time to help make this social direction a reality ever since.
+Borislav learned about the concept of a Global Resource Based Economy in 2009, upon which he volunteered to help make this vision a reality.
 He has embraced developing an interdisciplinary skill set as a necessary approach to making progress on the global challenges facing humanity today.

-As a software engineer and server administrator, he learned an engineering way of thinking that helped develop an approach towards problem solving.
-He has produced numerous automated solutions for everyday organizational operations.
-His interdisciplinary training helps him design solutions based on the underlying human needs and organizational workflows.
-He is the creator of knowledgemap.me.
+As a software engineer and server administrator, he learned an engineering way of thinking, which plays an essential role in problem-solving.
+Whether automating everyday operations or imagining and implementing new ways of doing things, having an interdisciplinary perspective helps him design solutions based on the underlying human needs and organizational workflows.

 He is a graduate of the Compassion Course.
 This skill set has been fundamental to enabling him to have consistent clarity about his work, live in accordance with his values, and collaborate with a wide variety of people whose behavior may differ from his.
 His application of a discipline usually called General Semantics has also been fundamental to facilitating communication, as well as to all his other endeavors.